sodascience/metasyn/docs/source/about/about.rst

 About
 =====================================

-Welcome to the MetaSynth User's Guide.
-This section features everything you need to know to use MetaSynth. information on installation, quickstart, tutorials and information on the core features of the package.
+Welcome to the MetaSynth About Section.
+This section is meant to provide more information on the background and context of MetaSynth.

 .. toctree::
    :maxdepth: 2